DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "If we're going to hesitate, Neo Vishal will be attacked.
 I must protect the city at all cost.
-That's what it is to be a _Paladin_."
+That's what it is to be a _Light Knight_."

 No longer was he facing the childhood friend, he knew.
 Before Rinne and Kai, Jeanne quickly tied her long hair behind.

 "We'll do it!
 We'll challenge demons hero and take Urza Federation back!"

-Paladin Jeanne declared it with string determination in her voice.
+Light Knight Jeanne declared it with string determination in her voice.